garetht/sprout-wrap/README.md

 ### All of the commands
 Permissions issues arise if some of these commands are run without `sudo`.

+** Firstly, install XCode from the Mac App Store and start it to agree to its license agreement.**
     sudo git clone https://github.com/garetht/sprout-wrap.git &&
     cd sprout-wrap &&
     sudo git checkout mavericks &&